Ofgem has announced that the new price cap will be £1,923 from 1 October 2023.

-- Price cap.
+Price cap.
 The price cap is set by the energy regulator Ofgem, and is the maximum price per unit your energy supplier can charge you.
-It’s changing on 1 July - for customers on standard variable tariffs, standing charges will increase/decrease slightly and unit rates will decrease.
+It’s changing on 1 October - for customers on standard variable tariffs, standing charges will increase and unit rates will decrease.
 This means that prices should start to come down.
 Read more about the price cap.

 It’s not just our household habits that can save us energy.
 Improving the energy efficiency of your home could help reduce your energy use even further.
 From insulation to smart thermostats, we’ve done the maths for you.
 Find out the most cost-effective home improvements.